Dec. 2, 2023

 Methane is released during the production and transport of oil, gas and coal.
-It is a known driver of climate change because it traps heat in the atmosphere.
+It is much more potent than carbon dioxide.
+Methane is a known driver of climate change because it traps heat in the atmosphere.
 Climate-related health impacts may include:

 - increased risk of asthma and COPD flare-ups;

 - increased risk of respiratory illnesses such as bronchitis.